Alexrgs/ESP8266_WebServerWithAngular/README.md

 1. run the conpress.bat it will compact the files individualy in the gzip format
 1. Now you have a compressed version of the app

+## Putting everything together
+1. Create a folder data inside the sketch folder
+1. Copy the compresses app files to the data folder
+1. Upload the data to your ESP
+1. Upload your sketch to the ESP